3.5. Gaps in the data

 Visitor satisfaction

-While we know that Bradford has a range of cultural assets and events, we do not have information on visitor satisfaction, to understand how satisfied visitors are with their experiences, what they liked and disliked, and what could be improved.
+While we know that Bradford has a range of cultural assets and events, we do not have information on visitor satisfaction, in order to understand how satisfied visitors are with their experiences, what they liked and disliked, and what could be improved.

 The impact of specific events on the visitor economy